ameijin/quicketl/docs/reference/troubleshooting.md

 ### Python Version Error

 ```
-ERROR: Package 'etlx' requires a different Python: 3.8.0 not in '>=3.10'
+ERROR: Package 'quicketl' requires a different Python: 3.8.0 not in '>=3.10'
 ```

 **Solution**: Upgrade Python to 3.10 or later: